carlreinecken/legible-mergeable/README.md

 When exporting the Mergeable as JSON it stays an object and thus stays legible.

-Judge for yourself, this is rather legible (compared to other CRDTs):
+Judge for yourself, I gather this is rather legible:

 ```json
 {